One of the problems of restoring vintage machines goes beyond the actual fixing of the hardware. Once the

 who needs single density?
 Earlier dual drive machines like the Tandy TRS80 Model 4P

 allowed the substitution of a double density drive for drive 1 to get the best of both worlds.
 In addition to the different disk capacities the drives themselves come in various different capabilities but are mostly

 classed as 40 or 80 tracks running at 300 (SD,DD) or 360RPM (HD).
-The two most recommended drives are the TEAC FD55 and the YE Data YD380 which seems to be a good
+The two most recommended drives these days are the TEAC FD55 and the YE-Data YD380 which seems to be a good

 Dave Dunfield and the Classic Computer Collectors community have been collating a list of boards that